APS 2009 - State Lobbying Activities

 - Administrative Policy Statements (APS) and Other Policies

 Italicized terms used in this policy are defined in the Administrative Policy Statement Glossary except for terms relating specifically to this policy, in which case, they are listed below.

 State lobbying communication means communicating directly, soliciting others to communicate directly, or any activities undertaken to prepare such direct communication in connection with the State Lobbying activities defined below.
 State lobbying communications include but are not limited to a transmittal of information, data, ideas, opinions, or anything of a similar nature orally, in writing, electronically or by any other means.

 State lobbying means the following:

-- Engaging in a state lobbying communication with the state governor or lieutenant governor or members of their staff or with a member of the state general assembly or members of their staff for the purpose of:
+- Engaging in a state lobbying communication with the state governor or lieutenant governor or their staff or with a member of the state general assembly or their staff for the purpose of:

 - Aiding in or influencing the drafting, introduction, sponsorship, consideration, debate, amendment, passage, defeat, approval, or veto of any bill, resolution, amendment, nomination, appointment, or report, whether or not in writing, pending or proposed for consideration by either house of the general assembly or committee thereof, whether or not the general assembly is in session;